ruiqi7/repentance-part-1/README.md

 - Player will decelerate to normal speed when they stop sprinting or run out of stamina.
 - Players will collide with tombstones.

 ## 5. Art and Audio

 ### 5.1 Art Style
-- Retro Style, Playstation 1 Graphics
+- Retro style, Playstation 1 graphics
 - Use of pixelated art
 - Dark, sinister, uncomforting, horrifying
 <p align="center">
     <img src="Images/ps1_horror.jfif" width="400">
 </p>
 <p align="center">
-    <i>Image: Game (In The Mountains) by decestiadev 2021</i>
+    <i>Image: Game (In The Mountains) by DecestiaDev 2021</i>
 </p>

-Overall the intention is to implement lower quality graphics.
-As stylistically, this may allow additional details to be filled in by the player’s mind.
-In addition, lowering the quality may indicate some level of detachment from reality, in this case the intention is to further exacerbate the uncaniness of the situation, something that appears to be similar yet also different.
+Overall, the intention is to implement lower quality graphics as stylistically, this may allow additional details to be filled in by the player’s mind.
+In addition, lowering the quality may indicate some level of detachment from reality.
+In this case, the intention is to further exacerbate the uncaniness of the situation, something that appears to be similar yet also different.
 Furthermore, the art style allows for the natural depiction of hard edges compared to smoothness that may commonly be associated with higher graphic quality.
 This reliance on hard edges in graphics may subconciously alert the player, keeping them uncomfortable and on edge.

 <p align="center">
     <img src="Images/siren_head.gif" width="400"> <img src="Images/baldis_basic.png" width="400">